-2.6.2.
-Railway
+3.6.2Railway

-HYPERNEX applies a Method for Risk Evaluation and Assessment Standards for Railway Systems, aligned to EN 50126 and CMS-Common Safety methods from EU This approach promotes the cross-acceptance of the safety cases from other projects, which have been assessed, reviewed and approved by an independent agency or other recognized competent body.
+HYPERNEX applies a Method for Risk Evaluation and Assessment Standards for Railway Systems, aligned to EN 50126 and Common Safety methods (CSM) from EU This approach promotes the cross-acceptance of the safety cases from other projects, which have been assessed, reviewed and approved by an independent agency or other recognized competent body.
 In other words, the good practices and expertise from similar actions are valuable if these actions were assessed by a recognized entity.
 In the Railways safety activities, Regulation (UE) 402/2013, adopted as consequence of the implementation of Directive 2004/49/EC, defines what is the assessment requested and the recognition/accreditation for the entity to produce the assessment.
 An example is when the entity is accredited against EN-IEC-ISO 17020, taking the role of ISA in terms of CENELEC EN 50126, EN 50128, EN 50129, or EN-IEC-ISO 17065 in the case of NoBo.

-The acceptance criteria applied (Figure 40) rely on any one of the following principles:
+The acceptance criteria applied (Figure 40), that maximizes existing work, systems and data, rely on any one of the following principles: